 Messaging & typography

-Could you imagine landing on a law firm’s page in order to find help with your divorce, only to see they are using a goofy font like Comic Sans?
-(Google it if you don’t know what we’re talking about)
+Could you imagine landing on a law firm’s page in order to find help with your divorce, only to see they are using a goofy font like the one this sentence is written in (Comic Sans)?

 Now, imagine if the messaging throughout that website wasn’t addressing the questions you had about divorce, and wasn’t doing anything to assure you that their service can help you in this stressful time.

 The messaging on your website, along with how you present it, needs to align with your industry and brand — you need to appease your audience’s psychological needs.
-It’s one of the most important website key elements.
+It’s one of the most important elements to a website.

 Some factors that will give the impression of a poor website include:

 - Messaging that does not align with your brand

 - Messaging that does not address the audience’s psychology